$0.00

 Braided

-In some tribes, women would paint their hair in bright colors, as the color of hair was seen as a conviction of thought.
+In some tribes, women would paint their hair in bright colors, as the color of hair was seen as conviction of thought.

 Many women in the southeast tribes, such as the Chickasaw and Creek, wore buns or topknots (similar to the men).